saezlab/liana/README.md

 ### Reshuffled and Default Resources

-Moreover, a Reshuffled resource can be generated via reshuffling any of the abovementioned using the `BiRewire` package, and each tool can be run with its 'Default' resource, the dataset used in its original publication.
+Moreover, a Reshuffled resource can be generated via reshuffling any of the aforementioned using the `BiRewire` package, and each tool can be run with its 'Default' resource, the dataset used in its original publication.